opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load and import a scene from a different project:**

-    1. Load the scene you want to import by using the Load Scene browser or the Toonz standard browser.
+    1. Load the scene you want to import by using the Load Scene browser or the OpenToonz standard browser.

     2. Choose Import Scene in the dialog that opens: the scene is loaded and the related files will be copied into the default folders of the current project.